Duxhurst Industrial Farm Colony

-The colony combined the work of a retreat, under the Act of 1879, with that of a reformatory for selected cases.
+The colony combined the work of a retreat, under the Habitual Drunkards Act 1879 (42 & 43 Vict. c.
+19), with that of a reformatory for selected cases.
 The experience of this colony proved that "committed" cases are usually of a type so much inferior to the "voluntary" cases that it is impossible to maintain efficient control and secure good results when they are mixed.
-Early in 1903, however, owing to pressure from the National Society for the Prevention of Cruelty to Children, the managers decided to admit selected cases committed under Section 1 of the Act for drunkenness and consequent neglect of children, the National Society undertaking to make full investigation respecting the moral character and general suitability of proposed cases.
+Early in 1903, however, owing to pressure from the National Society for the Prevention of Cruelty to Children, the managers decided to admit selected cases committed under section 1 of the act for drunkenness and consequent neglect of children, the National Society undertaking to make full investigation respecting the moral character and general suitability of proposed cases.